 Implementation at Scale

-At CRS, we use ICT4D for data collection more broadly and in projects serving more people than many other aid and development agencies.
+At CRS, we use ICT4D for data collection broadly and in projects serving large populations—it is simply part of how we do our work.
 We partner with technology vendors to adapt services to meet our needs so that we can continue working at scale in the most challenging operating environments.
-This includes updating our core data collection and reporting tools to focus on scalability and usability through templates and turnkey solutions, which will make data and technology more accessible for CRS and partner staff.
+This includes selecting core data collection and reporting tools to focus on scalability and usability through templates and turnkey solutions, which make data and technology more accessible for CRS and partner staff.

 Enabling Partners and Programs